kindanoob/game-of-go/README.md

 # game_of_go
-Implementation of game of go (also known as baduk, weiqi) in C++ using SFML
+Implementation of game of go (also known as baduk, weiqi) in C++ using SFML.
+Currently there is only GUI part, AI is still to be implemented.

 Requirements: 1) C++11, 2) SFML 2.3.2